IsoldevR/Linux_Intro_EVOP_2026/README.md

 ```

 ### Logging in to the server (remote)
-**Exercise 2** Use your paper to follow the instructions to log onto the server
+**Exercise 2** Use your paper to follow the instructions to log onto the server - **Exercise cancelled: this is only to be able to access the computers remotely!**

 Remember to use your own user name here!
 ```